MicrosoftLearning/mslearn-databricks/Instructions/Labs/04-Azure-Databricks-SQL.md

 1. When the Azure Databricks workspace resource has been deployed, go to it in the Azure portal.
 2. In the **Overview** page for your Azure Databricks workspace, use the **Launch Workspace** button to open your Azure Databricks workspace in a new browser tab; signing in if prompted.
 3. If a **What's your current data project?** message is displayed, select **Finish** to close it.
-Then view the Azure Databricks workspace portal and note that the bar on the left side contains icons for the various tasks you can perform.
-The bar expands to show the names of the task categories.
+Then view the Azure Databricks workspace portal and note that the sidebar on the left side contains icons for the various tasks you can perform.
+The sidebar expands to show the names of the task categories.
-4. In the sidebar on the left, expand **[D] Data Science & Engineering** and select **[S] SQL**. to change the portal interface to reflect the SQL persona (this persona is only available in *premium-tier* workspaces).
+4. In the sidebar, expand **[D] Data Science & Engineering** and select **[S] SQL**. to change the portal interface to reflect the SQL persona (this persona is only available in *premium-tier* workspaces).
 5. In the **Get Started** pane, select **Review SQL Warehouses** (or alternatively, in the sidebar, select **SQL Warehouses**).
 6. Observe that the workspace already includes a SQL Warehouse named **Starter Warehouse**.
 7. In the **Actions** (**&#8285;**) menu for the SQL Warehouse, select **Edit**.
 Then set the **Cluster size** property to **2X-Small** and save your changes.